Bats of Belize

 Many vespertilionids live in caves, but these bats can also be found in mine shafts, tunnels, tree roosts, rock crevices, buildings, etc. Some species contaminate human habitations with feces and noise, but this annoyance is more than offset by the bats' consumption of huge quantities of insects.
 Some species roost in large colonies, but others are solitary or live in small groups or pairs.
 Males and females tend to roost apart most of the year, and some species have maternity colonies.

-Nine varieties of this bat have been seen in Belize.
+Vespertilionidae bats that have been seen in Belize.